terris91/terris91/README.md

 <summary>Show Projects & Contributions</summary>

 ### My Own Projects
+I'm sorry, but most of my tools can't be made public due to privacy concerns and terms of use
 | Project | Description |
 | ------  | ----------- |
 | [My Web Shortcuts](https://github.com/mywebshortcuts/mywebshortcuts) | A browser Extension used to create custom keyboard shortcuts in a website 🌎💻 |